slowernews/wisdom-tldr/chapters/introduction.md

 > *"Get yourself into a state of calmness, and then ferocity will take care of itself."
 -- Stewart Copeland [1952]*

+> *"What’s right is what’s left if you do everything else wrong."
+-- Robin Williams [1951]*

 > *"You goal in life is to be able to say on the day before you die that you have fully become yourself." (...)
 "Copying others is a good way to start.
 Copying yourself is a disappointing way to end." (...)